Empathy: Neuroscientific basis of empathy

 fMRI has been employed to investigate the functional anatomy of empathy.
 Observing another person's emotional state activates parts of the neuronal network that are involved in processing that same state in oneself, whether it is disgust, touch, or pain.
+As these emotional states are being observed, the brain is able activate a network of the brain that is involved in empathy.
+There are two separate systems of the brain involved with the feeling of empathy: a cognitive system and an emotional system.
+The cognitive system helps an individual understand another's perspective while the emotional system enables our ability to empathize emotionally.
+The neuronal network that is activated controls the observers response to these emotional states thus prompting an empathetic response.

 The study of the neural underpinnings of empathy received increased interest following a paper published by S.D.
-Preston and Frans de Waal after the discovery of mirror neurons in monkeys that fire both when the creature watches another perform an action as well as when they themselves perform it.
+Preston and Frans de Waal after the discovery of mirror neurons in monkeys that fire both when the creature watches another perform an action and when they themselves perform it.
 Researchers suggest that paying attention to perceiving another individual's state activates neural representations, and that this activation primes or generates the associated autonomic and somatic responses (perception-action coupling), unless inhibited.
 This mechanism resembles the common coding theory between perception and action.

 Another study provides evidence of separate neural pathways activating reciprocal suppression in different regions of the brain associated with the performance of "social" and "mechanical" tasks.
 These findings suggest that the cognition associated with reasoning about the "state of another person's mind" and "causal/mechanical properties of inanimate objects" are neurally suppressed from occurring at the same time.

 Mirroring-behavior in motor neurons during empathy may help duplicate feelings.
 Such sympathetic action may afford access to sympathetic feelings and, perhaps, trigger emotions of kindness and forgiveness.

 Impairment

 A difference in distribution between affective and cognitive empathy has been observed in various conditions.
 Psychopathy and narcissism are associated with impairments in affective but not cognitive empathy, whereas bipolar disorder is associated with deficits in cognitive but not affective empathy.
-People with Borderline personality disorder may suffer from impairments in cognitive empathy as well as fluctuating affective empathy, although this topic is controversial.
-Autism spectrum disorders are associated with various combinations, including deficits in cognitive empathy as well as deficits in both cognitive and affective empathy.
+People with borderline personality disorder (BPD) may suffer from impairments in cognitive empathy as well as fluctuating affective empathy, although this topic is controversial.
 Schizophrenia, too, is associated with deficits in both types of empathy.
 However, even in people without conditions such as these, the balance between affective and cognitive empathy varies.

-Atypical empathic responses are associated with autism and particular personality disorders such as psychopathy, borderline, narcissistic, and schizoid personality disorders; conduct disorder; schizophrenia; bipolar disorder; and depersonalization.
+Atypical empathic responses are associated with some personality disorders such as psychopathy, borderline, narcissistic, and schizoid personality disorders; conduct disorder; schizophrenia; bipolar disorder; and depersonalization.
 Sex offenders who had been raised in an environment where they were shown a lack of empathy and had endured abuse of the sort they later committed, felt less affective empathy for their victims.